Skip to main content

 • amazon_sales_and_traffic_with_cogs - per child ASIN per day: total_sales, total_units, total_orders, session, page_views, units_session_percentage (conversion), buybox_percentage, product_name.
 This one table carries both the outcome (sales) and the funnel (traffic, conversion, buy-box) to decompose it.

 • Windows: compare a recent window to the prior equal window (e.g. last 7 days vs the 7 before).
-This table can lag up to ~4 days, so end the recent window a few days back so you compare two complete windows, not a full week against a half-reported one.
+This table lags by a variable amount (6+ days has been observed, not a fixed 4) - never assume a fixed offset.
+Detect the last complete day dynamically (see workflow step 3) and end both windows at/before it, so you compare two equally-complete windows, not a full week against a half-reported one.

 • Currency/marketplace: read marketplace_country_code; keep each marketplace in its own currency and scan them separately - never sum sales across currencies.